Festive Swim Dos & Don’ts

-Are you safe to do a one off winter swim?
+Is it safe to do a one-off winter swim?

-Festive dips can provide the biggest natural high you will experience all year.
-Add a shot of endorphins from immersion in freezing water to hilarious fancy dress and the temporary suspension of family duty and consumerism and you may well release a sense of wellbeing the rest of Christmas struggles to access.
-But what risks do you need to consider for a one-off winter dip?
+Add together immersion in cold water, hilarious fancy dress, a temporary suspension of family responsibilities and a short reprieve from consumerist demands and you may well get a kick of wellbeing which the rest of Christmas struggles to sustain.
+But how should you prepare for a one-off winter dip?

-Getting into winter water is a massive shock to the body and can lead to hyperventilation, panic attack, being quickly incapacitated by cold (which can lead to drowning if you can’t make it to shore) and an increased danger of heart failure and stroke in vulnerable individuals.
-More than one rib has been broken in the crazy dash to the sea, so some physical caution is recommended.
+Getting into winter water is a massive shock to the body which can lead to hyperventilation, panic attack, becoming incapacitated by cold (which can lead to drowning if you don’t make it to shore) and increased danger of heart failure in vulnerable individuals.
+Not to mention the risks on land.
+More than one rib has been broken in the crazy dash to the sea!

 FESTIVE DIPPING – NOT RECOMMENDED FOR:

-The particular physiological affects of cold water mean there are some conditions where you should either avoid a festive dip, or seek medical advice before considering it (this is not an exhaustive list):
+The physiological effects of cold water mean there are some conditions where you should either avoid a festive dip or seek medical advice before considering it.
+Be aware: this is not an exhaustive list.

-• Pregnancy.
-It is not uncommon for winter swimmers to carry on throughout their pregnancy (in the same way marathoners may carry on running through pregnancy) but this is a different demand on the body than doing a one-off freezing dip.
+• Pregnancy: it’s not uncommon for winter swimmers to carry on swimming throughout their pregnancy but this is a different demand on the body than doing a one-off freezing dip.

-• Asthma or other respiratory conditions – the phenomenon called ‘cold shock’ makes most dippers gasp and have issues breathing as they get in, a hyperventilation that can feel like (or bring on) an asthma attack
+• Asthma or other respiratory conditions: the phenomenon called ‘cold shock’ makes most dippers struggle for breath as they get in, a hyperventilation that can feel like (or bring on) an asthma attack.

-• Heart conditions – cold water immersion causes an instantaneous and massive increase in heart rate and blood pressure because all the blood vessels in your skin constrict in response to sudden cooling.
+• Heart conditions: cold water immersion causes an instantaneous and massive increase in heart rate and blood pressure as all the blood vessels in your skin constrict in response to sudden cooling.
 For those with a predisposition, this greatly increases the danger of heart failure and stroke.

 DO:

-• Do ensure you are warm before the swim.
-Remove your warm clothing at the last minute (and especially your shoes – you lose lots of heat into the ground).
+• Do ensure you’re warm before the swim.
+Remove your warm clothing at the last minute, especially your shoes – you lose lots of heat into the ground.

-• Do go in feet first not head first – you will involuntarily gasp when your body hits the water, and you don’t want to be under it when this happens.
+• Do go in feet first, not head first.
+You will gasp as your body hits the water and you don’t want to be head under when this happens.

 • Do take care when entering the sea, especially during the first few minutes of gasping and shock.

-• Do have low expectations of how long you’ll be in for or how far you’ll go – many winter swimmers count strokes (10, for example) and swim just 25 metres or less.
+• Do have low expectations of how long you’ll be in for or how far you’ll go.
+Many winter swimmers count strokes (10, for example) and swim just 25m or less.

-• Do dry off and put on layers to keep you warm quickly.
-You may feel deceptively warm at this point, it’s 10 minutes after exit that you’re at your coldest, so you want to wrapped up and warming up by then.
+• Do dry off and layer up to get warm.
+You may feel deceptively warm at this point.
+It’s 10 minutes after you get out that you’re at your coldest, so you want to wrapped up by then.

-• Do take more clothes for afterwards than before – a hat, gloves, warm socks/boots and windproof layer if it’s exposed are all likely to be appreciated.
+• Do take more clothes for afterwards than before, including a hat, gloves, warm socks/boots and a windproof layer if it’s exposed.

 • Do have a warm drink and some cake for afterwards (this is one time when a sugar boost is a good thing!).

-• Do warm up slowly, do some gentle walking if you feel okay.
-Increase the level of activity gradually if you wish, but stop if you feel unwell and sit down.
+• Do warm up slowly with some gentle walking if you feel OK.
+Increase the level of activity if you wish, but stop and sit down if you start to feel unwell.

 DON’T:

-• Don’t take part if you have a chest infection.
+• Don’t take part if you have a fever or chest infection.

-• Don’t jump or dive into deep water unless you know what you’re doing and are acclimatised to that level of cold.
+• Don’t jump or dive into deep water unless you know what you’re acclimatised to that degree of cold.

-• Don’t take part if you’ve been drinking alcohol, have a hangover, or have taken recreational drugs.
-These will affect your judgement (about the length of time you can stay in the water for example), and also your body’s ability to withstand the cold.
+• Don’t take part if you’ve been drinking alcohol, have a hangover or have taken recreational drugs.
+These will affect your judgement (about the length of time you can stay in, for example) and your body’s ability to withstand the cold.

-• Don’t stay in too long – as soon as you feel comfortably warm in the water it’s time to leave!
+• Don’t stay in too long.
+As soon as you start to feel comfortable, it’s time to get out!

 wild swim and the outdoor swimmers handbook by kate rew